nwtaf/arcl-driver/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project should licensed under the terms of the MIT license.
+I am not liable, but feel free to use the code!